aslamhus/aslamhus/README.md

 I am proficient in PHP, Javascript, CSS and React and also have experience in System Administration, Database mangement and API construction following RESTFUL principles.

 I was an actor and headshot photographer, but a musculo-skeletal disorder changed all that.
-Now I am putting all my resources into my love for technology 💻.
+Now I am redirecting all my resources into my love for technology 💻.
 I still do photography from time to time, check it out ➜ [aslamhusainphotography.com](https://aslamhusainphotography.com).

 I Love writing **vanilla javascript**, love the functional programming of **React**, but also the OOP discipline of writing **PHP** classes!
 I am keen to learn more about lower level languages and improve my knowledge of **Data Structures and Algorithms**.